SDzinklandi/algorithms_cpp/README.md

 #### Small Projects:
 - Route Navigation with A-Star Algorithm!
 Uses the Manhatten-Heuristic!
+- Direction Calculation by using vectors of start and destination points in a coordinate system (only coordinates of the first quadrant).

+### Sharing - Feedback - Thanks!
 Feel free to share and tell me if you find some mistakes! :-)